dustinpfister/blog_posts/_posts/js-iife.md

 ```

 ### 1.2 - Global variables can still be accessed because they are lower on the scope chain.

+It is still possible to access a variable that is lower down in the scope chain, including of course global variables.
+Again this is true of all functions in javaScript.
+Local variables are just in the scope of the function, but anything that is lower down in scope can still be accessed inside the function also.

 ```js
 // global variable